 So why trust your heart to anyone but UofL Health?

 Specializing in diagnosing heart disease, cardiac catheterizations provide the clearest look at the arteries that supply the heart muscle.
 A physician inserts a thin plastic tube, or angiography catheters, into an artery or vein in the arm or leg.
-From there it can be advanced into the ch (missing text)

 - Cardiac mapping